PAI-Tech/PAI-BOT-JS/docs/installation/index.md

  4.1 Go to https://console.pai-net.org and login to your account.

-> If you register your bot to different PAI-NET. type your PAI-NET url.
+> In case you registered your bot to a different PAI-NET, type your PAI-NET url.

- 4.2 Go to > My Bots - you will see your bot is live and active.
+ 4.2 Go to > My Bots (on the left bar) - you will see your bot is live and active.

- 4.3 Click on the Bot and start communicating with him!
+ 4.3 Click on the Bot and start communicating with it!

 // TODO: console communication guide

 #### 5. Running the bot in the background
 ---------------------------------

-If you want to run you bot in the background wile you can close the terminal window,
+If you want to run your bot in the background while as such you can close the terminal window,

 you can run it with Node deployment package, such as _pm2_.

 Just run pm2 start command on your terminal:
 ```
+#To run in the background & save the proccess
-pm2 start PAI.js --name PAI-BOT
+pm2 start PAI.js --name $BOT_NAME --watch
+pm2 save

+#Install log-rotate for the log file (optional)
+pm2 install pm2-logrotate
 ```